-10 Signs Of Real Friends And How To Identify Fake Friends
+20 Signs Of Fake Friends And How To Find Real Friends

-I deeply value the small circle of women in my life who are my closest friends, and I make a concerted effort to be a good friend to them.
+I deeply value the small circle of women in my life who are my closest real friends, and I make a concerted effort to be authentic and not a fake friend to them.

-Developing this amazing circle and becoming the kind of friend myself that I would like to have in others has taken a lot of time and energy.
+Developing this amazing circle of friendships and becoming the kind of friend myself that I would like to have in others has taken a lot of time and energy.

 It has taken years to realize exactly what I need in a friendship, how I want to relate to my friends, and how I want to feel when I'm around them.